 Since 2000, Upsala Circus has offered at-risk youth in St. Petersburg an alternative to street life and a path to realise their potential.
 Their innovative circus arts program allows young people to satisfy their penchant for risk in a safe, controlled space and channel their energy towards a path to personal development.
 Upsala works with crisis centres, schools, orphanages, and like-minded NGOs throughout the city to locate those most in need of their services.
 Upsala performs shows throughout Europe, which provides revenue to offset their program expenses while exposing participants to other cultures and building the self-esteem and self-confidence of participants as their abilities are appreciated by audiences in multiple settings.
+Upsala is still led by its founder Larisa Afanasova who is a theatre Director and puppeteer and has spent over 17 years working with at-risk youth and young people with disabilities.
+She is assisted by Programme Manager Anna Badulina and Head Coach, Yaroslav Mitrofanov.

 Primary Location: St. Petersburg